 Section Parents communicate with the parents in your child’s instrument section.
 Often a Section Parent helps coordinate snacks for your child’s section after rehearsals during marching season.
 The Section Parent is the communicator between the WABB board and the parents.
 The busiest time for Section Parents is during the football season.
-Many sections have 2 parents who work together to divide and conquer.
+Many sections have two parents who work together to divide and conquer.

 We need people to volunteer during the following times:

 During Summer Band Camp, parent volunteers help fit the students for their marching uniforms.
 No sewing is required.
 There is no minimum or maximum time frame for this activity.
 Fittings generally take place in the afternoons of the first week of band camp.
-An e-mail is sent to volunteers with the times and volunteers respond if they are able to help.
+An email is sent to volunteers with the times and volunteers respond if they are able to help.

 At registration, students order meals for football game days.
 This is a WHOLE lot easier on parents than having to schlep over to the school with a meal before call time.
 Volunteers for Game Day Meals assemble and serve these meals on games days during football season.
 Generally, Volunteers need to be up at the school around 3:30 and will be done before call time (generally 5:00).
 Also, help is needed on Tuesday mornings (30 minutes or so before school starts) to collect money for those students who have not purchased the entire Game Day Meal package and want to purchase that week’s meal.